Page-Vishal/DEEP-CiDO/README.md

 - Leaf Miner
 - Sooty Mold

-  Check out the mobile app by downloading and installing the apk: [Citra](./Citra.apk)
+Check out the mobile app by downloading and installing the apk : [Citra](./Citra.apk)

 ---